-Urge Congress to pass a WRDA bill this year and move back to a regular two-year authorization cycle.
+Urge federal lawmakers to pass a Water Resources Development Act (WRDA) bill during the 116th Congress and continue a regular two-year authorization cycle.

-Historically, WRDA bills authorize water resources studies and projects and set policies for navigation, flood control, hydropower, recreation, water supply and emergency management for the U.S Army Corps of Engineers (Army Corps).
-WRDA legislation is often passed on a biennial basis and addresses county interests related to ports, inland waterways, levees, dams, wetlands, watersheds and coastal restoration.
-However, over the past decade, only three WRDA-related bills – in 2007, 2014 and 2016 – have been enacted into law.
+WRDA bills authorize water resources studies and projects and set policies for navigation, flood control, hydropower, recreation, water supply and emergency management for the U.S Army Corps of Engineers (Army Corps).
+This legislation is usually passed on a biennial basis and addresses county interests related to ports, inland waterways, levees, dams, wetlands, watersheds and coastal restoration.

 As owners, users and regulators of water resources and infrastructure, counties are directly impacted by the policies and funding authorized in the legislation.
 We often work with the Army Corps as a non-federal partner to strengthen local infrastructure.

 KEY TALKING POINTS: